 Two ways to dispose of old books:

 1. Is the book damaged or outdated (older than 5 years)?
-Drop off for recycling at one of these locations:
+Drop off for recycling at one of these ORL locations:

 - Mission Library located in the MNP Place